denilsonsa/denilsonsa.github.io/_posts/2018-07-11-what-do-i-expect-from-documentation.md

 Imagine someone who never heard about your project finds either your project or some piece of code.
 Either by accident, or because they need to fix/maintain something.
 Or maybe the project changed ownership.

 How would such person get to know what to do?
+What if that person is you?

 ## Too high expectations?